nfasano/nfasano/README.md

 ____________________________________________________________________________________________

 ### About me
-I am a postdoctoral researcher at Princeton University studying applied physics and actively seeking new career opportunities in data science or quantitative research.
-I am excited by the prospect of uncovering new insights from vast amounts of data, a skill I developed in the last 6+ years by curating and analyzing massive datasets about light-matter interactions.
-I am ready to bring my extensive research experience to a mission-driven company where I can apply my technical skills to solve challenging problems.
+Experienced applied scientist at Princeton University with 6 years of leading data-driven research projects.
+I am currently looking for a full-time data science position at a mission-driven company, where I can apply my technical skills to solve challenging problems.

 ____________________________________________________________________________________________